paulross/PyCppContainers/docs/sphinx/source/user_defined_types.rst

        :local:
        :backlinks: none

-This shows how to support conversion of containers of user defined types between Python and C++.
+This shows how to support conversion of containers of user defined types between Python and C++ and back.

+This is probably best done by example.
+In this case we take an existing Python object defined in a CPython extension and develop its equivalent in C++.
+Of course, the opposite, having an existing C++ class and needing to develop a Python equivelent in a CPython extension, might be the use case.
+The principles are the same.

+This example will demonstrate supporting the conversion of a ``list`` of user defined Python to and from a ``std::vector`` C++ equivalents.

 There are several steps:

-* Have the definitions of both the C++ and CPython equivalent objects for two way conversion.
+* Have the definitions of both the CPython and C++ equivalent objects.
-  This only has to be done once regardless of how many containers are to be supported.
+  See the examples :ref:`PyCppContainers.user_define_types.c_extension.Python` and :ref:`PyCppContainers.user_define_types.c_extension.Cpp`.
+* Define the function to check the Python object type.
+  An example is :ref:`PyCppContainers.user_define_types.c_extension.Checking_Python`.
-* Define the functions to check a Python object and the two way conversion functions between CPython and C++ objects.
+* Define the two conversion functions from CPython to C++ and the reverse.
+  See the examples :ref:`PyCppContainers.user_define_types.c_extension.conversion.py_to_cpp` and :ref:`PyCppContainers.user_define_types.c_extension.conversion.py_to_cpp`.

-  This only has to be done once regardless of how many containers are to be supported.
+These steps only has to be done once regardless of how many containers are to be supported.

-* For each container conversion declare the template specialisation and definition.
+Finally for each container conversion declare the two way template specialisation and definitions.
-  These will be one-liner calls to this project's generic functions.
+These will be simple one-liner calls to this project's generic functions.

-This is probably best done by example.
+See :ref:`PyCppContainers.user_define_types.c_extension.template_specialisation.py_to_cpp` and
+:ref:`PyCppContainers.user_define_types.c_extension.template_specialisation.cpp_to_py`.

+All this code is in the project directory in ``src/ext/cUserDefined.h`` and ``src/ext/cUserDefined.cpp``.

+.. _PyCppContainers.user_define_types.c_extension:

 User Defined Types in a C Extension
 ============================================

-This example will demonstrate supporting the conversion of ``std::vector`` s of a user defined C++ class with a ``list`` of Python equivalents.
+.. _PyCppContainers.user_define_types.c_extension.Python:

 A Python Class
 -------------------------------------------------------

-This is based on `the example in the Python documentation <https://docs.python.org/3/extending/newtypes_tutorial.html#adding-data-and-methods-to-the-basic-example>`_
+This is based on
+`the example in the Python documentation <https://docs.python.org/3/extending/newtypes_tutorial.html#adding-data-and-methods-to-the-basic-example>`_
 That is varied slightly for this example:

 - The module name is ``cUserDefined`` (rather than ``custom`` in the original example).
 - The code for the C extension is in ``cUserDefined.cpp``.

+Otherwise it is identical to the example in the Python documentation.

 In this example the ``CustomObject`` class is created in this project in ``src/ext/cUserDefined.cpp``.
 It looks like this: